-Editors' note: This article was first published on April 24, 2020 and has been updated following Tuesday's game.
+Editors' note: This article was first published on April 24, 2020, and has since been updated.

-Following Tuesday's game at Camp Nou, the pair have tangled a total of 36 times for club and country.
-Indeed, during the entire duration of Ronaldo's senior career, the only player he's faced as often is Andres Iniesta (36 times).
+Messi and Ronaldo have tangled a total of 36 times for club and country.
+During the entire duration of Ronaldo's senior career, the only player he's faced as often is Andres Iniesta (36 times).
 On the other hand, Messi has faced three other opponents on more occasions during his career: Sergio Ramos, Diego Godin, and Karim Benzema.

 The very first Messi-Ronaldo meeting came on April 23, 2008, when a 20-year-old Messi found himself fielded opposite a 23-year-old Ronaldo as Barcelona and Manchester United played out a goalless draw in the first leg of the Champions League semifinals.
-The most recent clash was in La Liga on May 6, 2018, when a Clasico between Barca and Real ended in a 2-2 draw.
+The most recent occasion was when Ronaldo scored twice from the penalty spot in a 3-0 victory for Juventus over Barcelona in the Champions League group stage.

-Ronaldo may be the Champions League's all-time top scorer with 134 goals, but this was the first time the Portugal captain had ever scored in the competition while sharing the pitch with Messi, who has scored three times in European clashes against teams featuring Ronaldo.
+Ronaldo may be the Champions League's all-time top scorer with 140 goals overall, but his brace of penalties against Barca in the 2020-21 group stage was the first (and so far only) time he'd ever scored in the competition while sharing the pitch with Messi, who has scored three times in European clashes against teams featuring Ronaldo.

 Most memorable clashes

-Among the 36 occasions on which Lionel Messi and Cristiano Ronaldo have been pitted against each other, there have been some truly memorable encounters.
+There have been some truly memorable encounters among the 36 occasions on which Lionel Messi and Cristiano Ronaldo have been pitted against each other.
 Here are six of the best.

 1. Champions League final (Manchester United 0-2 Barcelona, May 27, 2009)